Prepare for an unforgettable e-bike tour through the Bordeaux countryside, from Bordeaux to Saint-Émilion, two UNESCO World Heritage destinations.

 Halfway through, enjoy a French-style picnic lunch with wine.

-Your journey will culminate in the approach of the UNESCO village of Saint-Emilion where you cycle between the vineyards and the most prestigious wineries of Saint-Emilion.
+Your journey will culminate as you approach the UNESCO World Heritage village of Saint-Émilion, where you'll cycle by e-bike among the vineyards and prestigious châteaux of Saint-Émilion.

 Find Edwin, your Gravel Explore guide, in the heart of the Chartrons district, ideally located in the historic center of Bordeaux.
 3 minutes from the CAPC Museum of Contemporary Art tram stop, Line B. Near the bus stop Paul Doumer stop, Bus line 15.